HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - **Error Management**:
 	- An internal error can happen during the wallet loading process.
 In this situation a user has no other option than try again later.
-    - [:pushpin: Suggestion] After 3 failing attempts the error feedback can ask the user to send the error to the team.
+    - [:pushpin: Suggestion] After 3 failing attempts the error feedback can ask users to send the error to the team.

 ### Component: Token List
 [component-token-list]: #component-token-list

 This component displays a list of registered *Tokens* on the *Dashboard* screen, allowing users to select and interact with each token.
-By clicking on a token item the user is navigated to the *Token Transactions* component.
+By clicking on a token item a user is navigated to the *Token Transactions* component.

 >[!NOTE]
 >The actual implementation name for the "Token List" component is `TokenSelect`, which is found in the *Dashboard Screen*.
 It is more convenient to call "Token List" in this design because the component presents a list of tokens, which can be selected, but the selection is just a possible action, and doesn't convey the shape of component when rendered.